 Additionally, Michelle recognizes that the intersection of art and activism presents opportunities for creative expression, community dialogue, and shared cultural experiences, and through her leadership at HCCAC seeks to use the arts as a tool for social justice.

-Michelle’s professional preparation includes school leadership training and Mid-management certification from Stephen F. Austin University, a Master’s degree in counseling from Prairie View A&M University, and a Bachelor’s degree in Professional Writing from the University of Houston Downtown.
-She is a prolific speaker, former radio talk show host, grantwriter, and community advocate.
+Michelle holds a Mid-management certification from Stephen F. Austin University, a Master’s degree in Counseling from Prairie View A&M University, and a Bachelor’s degree in Professional Writing from the University of Houston Downtown.

 When she is not in the trenches fighting for change, Michelle enjoys spending time with her family.
 She has been married to her husband Ellis for 36 years.
 They have three children and nine grandchildren.
 Michelle is a committed Christian whose ministry passion is teaching and encouraging others toward spiritual growth.